-13. Since the outset of the pandemic, the Commission has called for the enforcement of emergency powers to be exercised in a manner that is compatible with, and has regard to, Ireland's human rights and equality obligations.6 Noting the extensive powers afforded to AGS under the legislation, the Commission has raised the need for comprehensive and detailed disaggregated data and information on the implementation of these emergency powers, to ensure the powers are being exercised in a transparent manner and in line with human rights and equality principles, including proportionality.7 In particular, the Commission has raised the need for detailed data and information on arrests and on the use of the power to direct people under the legislation, and to provide clarity on the interplay between AGS's use of the COVID-19 emergency powers and existing criminal law powers.
+13. Since the outset of the pandemic, the Commission has called for the enforcement of emergency powers to be exercised in a manner that is compatible with, and has regard to, Ireland's human rights and equality obligations.
+Noting the extensive powers afforded to AGS under the legislation, the Commission has raised the need for comprehensive and detailed disaggregated data and information on the implementation of these emergency powers, to ensure the powers are being exercised in a transparent manner and in line with human rights and equality

-5 IHREC/COVID-19 Law and Human Rights Observatory, Ireland's Emergency Powers During the Covid-19 Pandemic (February 2021).
+&lt;sup>5 IHREC/COVID-19 Law and Human Rights Observatory, Ireland's Emergency Powers During the Covid-19 Pandemic (February 2021).

-6See IHREC, Submission to the Special Committee on COVID-19 Response Regarding the Adequacy of the State's Legislative Framework to Respond to COVID-19 Pandemic and Potential Future National Emergencies (September 2020) pp. 2-3.
+&lt;sup>6 See IHREC, Submission to the Special Committee on COVID-19 Response Regarding the Adequacy of the State's Legislative Framework to Respond to COVID-19 Pandemic and Potential Future National Emergencies (September 2020) pp. 2-3.

-- 14. The report, Ireland's Emergency Powers During the COVID-19 Pandemic, suggests that Garda enforcement of emergency COVID-19 powers has disproportionately affected young people, ethnic and racial minorities, Travellers and Roma.
+- principles, including proportionality.
+In particular, the Commission has raised the need for detailed data and information on arrests and on the use of the power to direct people under the legislation, and to provide clarity on the interplay between AGS's use of the COVID-19 emergency powers and existing criminal law powers. - 14.
+The report, Ireland's Emergency Powers During the COVID-19 Pandemic, suggests that Garda enforcement of emergency COVID-19 powers has disproportionately affected young people, ethnic and racial minorities, Travellers and Roma.
 However, the impact of emergency powers on these groups cannot be ascertained due to the lack of reported disaggregated data.
-The authors of the report join the Commission and the Policing Authority in recommending that the Garda Commissioner take steps to ensure that disaggregated data is obtained on the exercise of all enforcement powers, tracking all prohibited grounds of discrimination under the Equal Status Acts 2000-2018.8 The collection of equality data, under the grounds covered by the Equal Status Acts 2000-2018, is necessary for State bodies to comply with their Public Sector Equality and Human Rights Duty (the Duty) to assess, address and report on progress in relation to equality and human rights.9 - 15.
+The authors of the report join the Commission and the Policing Authority in recommending that the Garda Commissioner take steps to ensure that disaggregated data is obtained on the exercise of all enforcement powers, tracking all prohibited grounds of discrimination under the Equal Status Acts 2000-2018.
+The collection of equality data, under the grounds covered by the Equal Status Acts 2000-2018, is necessary for State bodies to comply with their Public Sector Equality and Human Rights Duty (the Duty) to assess, address and report on progress in relation to equality and human rights. - 15.
 The provision of disaggregated data and information on the use of Garda powers under the legislation is in the public interest and important for providing reassurance to the public that the use of extraordinary powers is being

-7 IHREC, Statement from the Irish Human Rights and Equality Commission on COVID-19 Oversight in Respect of Human Rights and Equality (Press release, 27 April 2020); IHREC, Letter to Garda Commissioner on COVID Powers Policing (28 April 2020); IHREC, Commission's Call for Additional Data from An Garda Síochána on COVID Policing Restated in Policing Authority Report (Press release, 22 May 2020).
+&lt;sup>7IHREC, Statement from the Irish Human Rights and Equality Commission on COVID-19 Oversight in Respect of Human Rights and Equality (Press release, 27 April 2020); IHREC, Letter to Garda Commissioner on COVID Powers Policing (28 April 2020); IHREC, Commission's Call for Additional Data from An Garda Síochána on COVID Policing Restated in Policing Authority Report (Press release, 22 May 2020).